maxPushkin/Monitoring_tool/README.md

 # Playbook

-In order to keep the Elastic IP in secret, no line is added in inventory and the initial command is performed with the plain address, which is additionally kept in Vault-encrypted secrets.yml
+In order to keep the Elastic IP it's kept in Vault-encrypted secrets.yml
 Additionally, stress CLI tool is installed on the host in order to perform stress tests which trigger the loggable activity.